 When a Chihuahua is overweight, whether purebred or mixed, it is very noticeable.
 Given that their frames are so small, some extra weight will show.
 Furthermore, a little bit of extra weight can impact a Chihuahua’s health more than some other dog breeds, so trying to maintain a healthy body weight for a Chihuahua is very important.

 The best two ways to keep a Chihuahua healthy when it comes to their weight is to keep them on a consistent exercise regimen and feed them appropriate food at the appropriate measurement for their weight.
-Exercise should include a mixture of walks and play time with toys.
+Exercise should include a mixture of walks and playtime with toys.

 Are There Health Issues That Can Affect A Chihuahua’s Size?

 Chihuahuas come with their common health issues, as do the several breeds that a Chihuahua can be bred with.
-Likewise, mixed breeds also come with their own list of potential health issues.
+Likewise, mixed breeds also come with a list of potential health issues.
 It’s always good to do some research about a breed if you’re looking to bring home a specific breed.

-A Chihuahua’s size requires a particular feeding method to avoid not only weight issues, but potential issues with blood sugar levels.
+A Chihuahua’s size requires a particular feeding method to avoid not only weight issues but potential issues with blood sugar levels.
 It’s recommended that Chihuahuas eat small amounts several times a day rather than feeding only a couple of times a day with full bowls of kibble.

 How Can I Know If My Chihuahua Is Growing Normally?